teamdelta2016/TeamDelta/Documentation/projplan.md

 The ‘ParameterScreen’ has various sliders for adjusting the degree of the different image processing techniques employed.

-There is a singleton ‘LarrySettings’ object, which holds a Location object and an ImageParams object which have their data set as the user clicks through those respective screens.
+There is a singleton ‘LarrySettings’ object, which holds a `Location` and an `ImageParams` which have their data set as the user clicks through those respective screens.
 When the ‘RunningScreen’ is reached, the Driving Engine is constructed, and when the user chooses which direction to go in next, the UI calls nextFrame() on the driving engine.
 This returns the set of new images to be displayed.

 ##Driving Engine